vegetabill/brainbox-design-site/_drafts/clean-room-code.md

 So far so good.

 Now imagine this runs in production for awhile but then we notice a problem.
-Once a review achieves a bunch of Likes, it will just stay at the #1 spot forever since it is at the top of the pile and is therefore most likely to receive further Like’s (especially since we don’t have any downvoting).
+Once a review achieves a bunch of Likes, it will just stay at the #1 spot forever since it is at the top of the pile and is therefore most likely to receive further Likes (especially since we don’t have any downvoting).

-The product team does some thinking and then decides we want to **give recent reviews a higher weight**, to allow new reviews to have a fair chance of getting some Like’s.
+The product team does some thinking and then decides we want to **give recent reviews a higher weight**, to allow new reviews to have a fair chance of getting some Likes.

 ### Typical Edit-in-Place Solution